HTTP-RPC/Kilo/README.md

     * `JSONEscapeModifier` - modifier that escapes JSON data
     * `CSVEscapeModifier` - modifier that escapes CSV data
     * `URLEscapeModifer` - modifier that escapes URL values
+    * `ResourceBundleAdapter` - adapter class that presents the contents of a root object and a resource bundle as a single map, suitable for use as a data dictionary

 Each of these classes is discussed in more detail below.